rehierl/node-tree-outliner/1-1-relations/0-4-semantics.md

 * inverting a relation usually drops the initial semantics
 * the inverted relation has no meaning under the initial semantics
-* that is, because the order of elements has changed
+* that is because the order of elements has changed

 <!-- ======================================================================= -->
 ## palindromic